FIFA World Cup 2026 odds: Futures picks, predictions, soccer best bets from proven expert

 The 2026 FIFA World Cup will be the biggest ever, with the tournament expanding from 32 to 48 teams.
 That also means there are more nations than ever to make soccer picks and World Cup futures bets on, ahead of the opening match taking place on June 11.
 The United States, Canada and Mexico will jointly host the World Cup 2026, but it's European nations who top the latest soccer odds to win the tournament, per FanDuel Sportsbook.

 Spain are the +430 favorite, just edging out the top-ranked nation in the world, France at +500.
 England (+650) round out the top three in the 2026 World Cup odds, while Brazil (+800) are the biggest soccer favorite outside of Europe.
-Reigning champion Argentina are +950, while the USMNT is a +7000 longshot to win on home soil.
+Reigning champion Argentina are +950 as they seek to become the first back-to-back winners since Brazil in 1962.
+Meanwhile, the USMNT is a +7000 longshot to win on home soil.
 Before making any 2026 World Cup picks or predictions, you need to see what SportsLine's soccer insider Martin Green has to say.

 After working in the sports betting industry for several years, Green became a professional sports writer and handicapper and has covered the game worldwide.
 Last year, Green was profitable in multiple areas on his soccer betting picks, including Euro qualifying (+6.30 units), EFL Cup (+4.47), FA Cup (+3.07) and Champions League (+3.05), among others.
 Anyone who follows him could be way up.